-This has been an exciting year for Children’s of Alabama and the UAB Department of Pediatrics.
+This has been a year of growth and discovery for Children’s of Alabama and the UAB Department of Pediatrics.
 Our research report details our accomplishments by division.

-In the Department of Pediatrics, we seek to discover new knowledge to improve the health of the children of Alabama, the region, and the world.
+In the Department of Pediatrics, we seek to discover new knowledge in order to improve the health of the children of Alabama, the region and the world.
 The clinical advances and research discoveries we describe here have a direct impact on children’s lives.
 That impact will be our legacy.
-We present in this report evidence of this impact as measured by major research accomplishments, grants, publications, and awards.
-In FY 2016, the Department of Pediatrics faculty had over 230 publications, research funding from the NIH of $17.5 million (placing us 12th among all Departments of Pediatrics in the United States), and total research funding of $29.8 million.
-This represents the third straight year of rising in the research rankings of Departments of Pediatrics.
+We present in this report evidence of this impact as measured by major research accomplishments, grants, publications and awards.
+In fiscal year 2017, the Department of Pediatrics faculty had 243 publications, research funding from the National Institutes of Health totaling $15 million and total research funding of $29 million.
+In addition, we recruited 29 new faculty members, including nine who are expected to develop independent research careers based on their startup support and goals.

-We aim to build on these successes and expand the size and, importantly, the impact of this research in the coming years.
-We anticipate growth not only in our core areas of significant accomplishment – virology, therapeutic drug development, cancer, and rheumatology outcomes – but also in newer areas where the recruitment of talented young researchers will ensure continued and expanded success.
-Toward this end, the UAB Department of Pediatrics established the Pediatric Research Office (PRO), which became fully functional this year.
-The PRO, led by David Kimberlin, MD, seeks to dramatically assist pediatric investigators in the design, conduct, and analysis of research.
-This in turn allows our physician scientists to focus on the science of the research while relying on the highly skilled PRO staff to assist with the regulatory, biostatistical, data management, and other components key to the successful conduct of pediatric investigation.
-In the last year, the PRO has assisted with more than 248 projects.
-This year, we will open a new Children’s Hospital Research Unit (CHRU) at Children’s of Alabama to serve as space to see subjects involved in clinical and translational research.
-And we will invest in people and programs to fuel new discoveries; we are supporting the careers of pediatric investigators who will discover new knowledge and help us change the outcome for the children of Alabama.
+We aim to build on these successes, expand the size and, importantly, the impact of our research in the coming years.
+We anticipate growth not only in our core areas of significant accomplishment—virology, therapeutic drug development, cancer, neonatal and rheumatology outcomes—but also in newer areas where the recruitment of talented young researchers will ensure continued and expanded success.
+In its second year of full operation, the Pediatric Research Office (PRO), led by David Kimberlin, M.D., seeks to dramatically assist pediatric investigators in the design, conduct and analysis of research.
+This, in turn, allows our physician scientists to focus on the science of the research while relying on the highly skilled PRO staff to assist with the regulatory, biostatistical and data management, and other components key to the successful conduct of pediatric investigation.
+The Kaul Pediatric Research Institute (KPRI) has continued to support investigators at Children’s and remains an important edge in helping our faculty achieve extramural funding through initial pilot and feasibility funding.
+In addition, this past year, Children’s established two new Research Funds that will further support and bolster our research efforts in the Pediatric Enterprise.
+And we opened the new Children’s Hospital Research Unit (CHRU) at Children’s to provide an outstanding and functional space to see children who are participating in clinical and translational research.

-Children’s is the only medical center in Alabama dedicated solely to the care and treatment of children.
-It is a private, not-for-profit medical center that serves as the primary site of the University of Alabama at Birmingham pediatric medicine, surgery, psychiatry, clinical, research, and residency programs.
-Together Children’s of Alabama and the UAB Department of Pediatrics will continue to build the world class programs that will improve the future for the children of Alabama, the Southeast, and the world.
+Children’s is a very special place.
+It is the only medical center in Alabama dedicated solely to the care and treatment of children.
+It is a private, not-for-profit medical center that serves as the primary site of the UAB pediatric medicine, surgery, psychiatry, clinical, research and residency programs.
+Together, Children’s and the UAB Department of Pediatrics will continue to build the world-class programs that will improve the future for the children of Alabama, the Southeast and the world.

 University of Alabama at Birmingham